 An impersonal cause of the universe had to exist prior to the universe.
 Since time appears to be a function of the physical realm, the prior cause must have existed in a timeless state.
 This cause must also have had the necessary and sufficient conditions to bring the universe into existence.
 But if it was an impersonal cause that possessed the necessary and sufficient conditions, then the resultant creation would have been automatic.
 Let me illustrate.

 Now, if there were an impersonal cause that also possessed both the necessary and sufficient conditions to create the universe, then the creation would necessarily have been automatic.
-Since this impersonal cause existed, for a lack of a better term, “forever”, then the universe would have been brought into existence automatically, an infinitely long time ago.
+Since this impersonal cause existed, for a lack of a better term, “forever," then the universe would have been brought into existence automatically, an infinitely long time ago.
 But since the universe is not infinitely old, then it is not possible that an impersonal cause brought the universe into existence an infinitely long time ago.

-It makes more sense to say that there was a personal cause that contained both the necessary and sufficient conditions, and that in a particular moment of his choosing, decided to say “Let there be light,” and the universe came into existence.
+It makes more sense to say that there was a personal cause that contained both the necessary and sufficient conditions and that in a particular moment of his choosing decided to say, “Let there be light,” and the universe came into existence.
 In the case of the creation of the universe, this would mean that this Personal Being transcends the universe itself, is the cause of it, and decided to create it at a particular point in time in the past.
 Hence, another example of transcendence.

-Now, Mr. Barker, you said in your book Godless, on page 101, "If something is true, we don't invoke faith.
+Now, Mr. Barker, you said in your book, Godless, on page 101, "If something is true, we don't invoke faith.
 Instead we use reason to prove it.
 Faith is intellectual bankruptcy.”

 Mr. Barker, can you as an atheist, without invoking faith that science will come up with an answer and without simply dismissing the question, provide an explanation for the cause of the universe that is, as you say, reasonable and not based on faith?
 If not, Mr. Barker, I assert that your atheism, which necessarily denies a personal cause of the universe, cannot be true.
 After all, the impersonal cause of the universe does not appear to be a logically valid option.
-Furthermore, the Christian worldview provides a better explanation for the cause of the universe when it proposes a Divine Personal Cause that transcends the universe, possess the necessary and sufficient conditions, decided when to create it, and is its First Cause.
+Furthermore, the Christian worldview provides a better explanation for the cause of the universe when it proposes a Divine Personal Cause that transcends the universe, possesses the necessary and sufficient conditions, decided when to create it, and is its First Cause.

 Let me get to my final issue.